 NYC MAYORAL POLL HIGHLY PREDICTIVE

-Ahead of New York City’s June 22nd Democratic mayoral primary election, Citizen Data, in partnership with FairVote, polled 800 likely Democratic voters to predict primary election results in the first citywide use of ranked-choice voting.
+Ahead of New York City’s June 22nd Democratic mayoral primary election, Citizen Data, in partnership with FairVote, polled 800 Democratic likely primary voters in New York City and 400 Republican likely primary voters in the Staten Island municipal elections to predict election results in the first citywide use of ranked-choice voting.
 Leveraging our national in-house voter file, we were able to target prospective respondents more accurately and simulate final results while actual results are currently pending, laying the groundwork for the future of political polling as ranked-choice voting becomes more widely adopted nationwide.

-While a small number of ballots left to be tallied before the ranked-choice tabulation will determine the final winner, our poll has proved to be highly accurate in predicting voters’ first-choice preference among top candidates.
-With over 80% of the vote tabulated, our candidate ranking for the top four vote getters squarely aligns with candidates’ current share of the vote.
-In addition, contrary to most polling data in the lead-up to the primary election, our results precisely predicted the percent of first-choice votes for former Brooklyn Borough President and frontrunner Eric Adams.
+With final results tallied, our poll proved to be highly accurate in predicting voters’ first-choice preference among top candidates.
+Contrary to most polling data in the lead-up to the primary election, our results precisely predicted the percent of first-choice votes for former Brooklyn Borough President and frontrunner Eric Adams.
+Furthermore, our poll accurately predicted Eric Adams’ victory and candidate rankings through the second to last round, only failing to account for the Kathryn Garcia/Andrew Yang alliance that formed shortly after this poll was conducted.

 As a leading-edge research company using the latest in survey research and vote modeling techniques to deliver more accurate results, our methodology simulates the ranked ballot experience.
 In addition to the mayoral poll, our survey examined the behavioral and experiential effects of ranked-choice voting.